A heuristic search algorithm for discovering large Condorcet domains: Abstract

 \section{Abstract}

 The study of large Condorcet domains (CD) has been a significant area of interest in voting theory.
-In this paper, our goal was to search for large CDs.
-With a straightforward combinatorial definition, searching for large CDs is naturally suited for algorithmic techniques and optimisations.
-For each value of $n>2$, one can ask for the largest CD, and we suggest that finding new record-sized CDs provides an important benchmark for heuristic-based combinatorial optimisation algorithms.
-Despite extensive research over the past three decades, the CD sizes identified in 1996 remain the best known for many values of n.
+In this paper, our goal is to search for large CDs that are hitherto unknown.
+With a straightforward combinatorial definition, searching for large CDs is naturally suited for algorithmic optimisations.
+For each value of $n>2$, one can ask for the size of the largest CD, thus finding the largest CDs provides an important benchmark for heuristic-based combinatorial optimisation algorithms.
+Despite extensive research over the past three decades, the CD sizes identified in 1996 remain the best known for many values of $n$.
 When $n>8$, conducting an exhaustive search becomes computationally unfeasible, thereby prompting the use of heuristic methods.
-To address this, we introduce a novel heuristic search algorithm in which a specially designed heuristic function, backed by a lookup database, directs the search towards beneficial branches in the search tree.
+To address this, we developed a novel heuristic search algorithm in which a specially designed heuristic function, backed by a lookup database, directs the search towards promising branches in the search tree.
 Our algorithm found new large CDs of size 1082 (surpassing the previous record of 1069) for $n$=10, and 2349 (improving the previous 2324) for $n$=11.
 Notably, these newly discovered CDs exhibit characteristics distinct from those of known CDs.
-Our results underscore the potential of artificial intelligence-driven and inspired techniques in pushing the boundaries of mathematical research and tackling challenging complex combinatorial optimisation tasks.